In-patient luxury rehab center in Thailand

 • Consult your healthcare provider

-Do addiction symptoms change based on addiction type?
+Does addiction symptoms change based on addiction type?

 Addiction symptoms do change based on the addiction type.
-An important thing to mention is that addiction can manifest itself differently in each individual.
+An important thing to mention is that addiction can manifest differently in each individual.
 Signs of addiction are generally based on the substance or behavior to which a person is addicted.
-For example, physical addiction doesn’t exhibit the same symptoms as a behavioral addiction.
+For example, physical addiction doesn’t exhibit the same symptoms as behavioral addiction.

-Which addiction type is more dangerous for financial wellbeing?
+Which addiction type is more dangerous for financial well-being?

 A person with physical addiction is less likely to eat healthily, exercise regularly, and make other healthy lifestyle choices.
 While any type of addiction can make a person forego their quality of life, physical addictions have more pronounced effects.

-Which addiction type is more dangerous for psychological wellbeing?
+Which addiction type is more dangerous for psychological well-being?

-Which addiction type is more dangerous for social wellbeing?
+Which addiction type is more dangerous for social well-being?

 While every type of addiction can affect a person’s relationship with others, impulse control disorders are more dangerous in this aspect.
-These forms of addiction usually endanger the rights and wellbeing of others.
+These forms of addiction usually endanger the rights and well-being of others.